cimage/website/content/doc/200_features-and-options.md

 |----------------|----------------------------------------------|
 | `bg-color, bgc` | Set the background color to use (if its needed).
 Use six hex digits as `bgc=00ff00` and 8 digits when using the alpha channel, as this `bgc=00ff007f`.
 The alpha value can be between `00` and `7f`. |

-There are examples on how to use this option in "[Rotate images](rotate#perpendicular)".
+There are examples on how to use this option in "[Rotate non perpendicular angle](rotate#perpendicular)" and in "[Resize to fit a certain dimension](resize#resize-fit-landscape)".